Linking web pages to help topics

 hParent Always use zero.

 dwData The map ID of the topic to be displayed.
 Map IDs are defined in the help project.
-They can be supplied either by the software developers or by the help author.
+They can be supplied by the software developers or by the help author.

 <A HREF='javascript:RH_ShowHelp(0, "context-WebHelp/start.htm>Mainwindow", HH_HELP_CONTEXT, 10)'>Basic topic 1</A>